jprism/Data_Science_2025/challenges/c03-stang-assignment.md

 **Observations**:

-- While more data would be helpful these graphs show that angle has little to no impact on the E or nu of aluminum
+- While more data on a higher number of samples and angles would be helpful to be confident in the results these graphs show that angle has little to no impact on the E or nu of aluminum
   - In comparison thickness / the specific plate being sampled seem to have a much larger impact
 - This matches what I would expect to see considering that aluminum